nextcloud/documentation/user_manual/files/encrypting_files.rst

 Nextcloud encryption is pretty much set it and forget it, but you have a few options you can use.

-When your Nextcloud admin enables encryption for the first time, you must log out and then log back in to create your encryption keys and encrypt your files.
+When your Nextcloud administrator enables encryption for the first time, you must log out and then log back in to create your encryption keys and encrypt your files.
 When encryption has been enabled on your Nextcloud server you will see a yellow banner on your Files page warning you to log out and then log back in: